 A Note about Ozone and Ultraviolet (UV) systems.

 Your hot tub may have come equipped with an Ozone or UV systems (or a combination of the two).
 These systems generally work very well to assist in the maintenance of the water but they are not designed to completely sanitize your water.
-Yes, I know the salesman might have told you that, or the marketing material may say so.
-But, the fine print in your owners manual will say that some sort of EPA registered sanitizer must also be used in conjunction with the Ozone/UV system to guarantee safety.
+Yes, the salesman might have told you that or the marketing material may say so.
+But, the fine print in your owner's manual will say that some sort of EPA registered sanitizer must also be used in conjunction with the Ozone/UV system to guarantee safety.
 Also, these units generally wear out in 3-5 years and need to be replaced.
 We highly recommend keeping these systems working or adding a system if your hot tub did not originally come equipped with one.
 And, if you happen to own a hot tub in a vacation rental, it is highly recommended that you have one installed on your hot tub.

 Hot Tubs and Vacation Rentals